VolumeFi/palomaswap-amm/contracts/pair_stable_bluna/README.md

 ### Slippage Tolerance for Providing Liquidity

-If a user specifies a slippage tolerance when they provide liquidity in a constant product pool, the pool contract makes sure that the transaction goes through only if the pool price does not change more than tolerance.
+If a user specifies a slippage tolerance when they provide liquidity in a constant product pool, the pool contract makes sure that the transaction goes through only if the pool price does not change more than the tolerance.

 As an example, let's say someone LPs in a pool and specifies a 1% slippage tolerance.
 The user LPs 200 UST and 200 `ASSET`.
 With a 1% slippage tolerance, `amountUSTMin` (the minimum amount of UST to LP) should be set to 198 UST, and `amountASSETMin` (the minimum amount of `ASSET` to LP) should be set to .99 `ASSET`.
 This means that, in a worst case scenario, liquidity will be added at a pool rate of 198 `ASSET`/1 UST or 202.02 UST/1 `ASSET` (200 UST + .99 `ASSET`).
 If the contract cannot add liquidity within these bounds (because the pool ratio changed more than the tolerance), the transaction will revert.